llimllib/blisper/README.md

 FORMATS

-  Valid subtitle formats are srt, ssa, stl, ttml, and vtt.
-The default format is srt
+  Valid subtitle formats are srt, ssa, stl, ttml, txt, and vtt.
+The default format is txt
 ```

 ## status

-It's currently functional, but the golang API for whisper.cpp is incomplete and slow; it won't do parallel processing and it lacks advanced functionality not exposed in the API.
+alpha.
+Basically functional but not yet easy to download and build

 There are general discussions about the API in [this thread](https://github.com/ggerganov/whisper.cpp/discussions/312)

 The main reason I want my own CLI for whsiper is that the binary built by `make` in the whisper.cpp repository expects you to manage your own models; I think that's cumbersome and user-unfriendly.
 Ideally I'd like to have a binary that can be `brew install`ed, and this repository is a step towards it.

 However, until the go binary can do parallel processing and access more of the functionality in whisper.cpp, I don't think this will reach a high enough level of quality to make it workable.

+## thanks

+many thanks to @ggerganov for [whisper.cpp](https://github.com/ggerganov/whisper.cpp/tree/master)

 ## TODO